janelia-flyem/serviceproxy/README.md

 redirect service calls to the appropriate address rather than act as the intermediary).

+The tool has been tested on linux but should work flexibly in other environments.
+Because the serf protocol can work on external networks, services can be managed across the internet.

 ##Installation and Basic Usage
 This package includes the main executable for launching the service proxy ('serviceproxy').
 The package also includes an